 We know a few people were scratching their heads on the final part of the Lampstand’s insert on EC wondering what was up.
 The table moved on to discuss the devil.
-Honestly the representation of the EC position is so totally weird that it is hardly worth comment.
-Nonsense.
-Whatever something thinks they might have understood they clearly didn’t.
+Honestly the representation of the EC position is so weird it is hardly worth comment.
 The other side of the table is not much better – an unbalanced focus on winning an argument against a strawman and this is the result.
 Below is the table:

 |EC Teaching||Bible Teaching|